swcarpentry/git-novice/episodes/04-changes.md

 (which we do with `git add`)
 nor have we saved them (which we do with `git commit`).
 So let's do that now.
 It is good practice to always review our changes before saving them.
+In the Terminal,
-We do this using `git diff`.
+we do this using `git diff`.
 This shows us the differences between the current state of the file and the most recently saved version: